giantswarm/releases/aws/v19.1.0/README.md

 - when removing the annotation the node pool is updated and switches back to the default OS image which is coming from the AWS release
 - when upgrading the cluster to a new AWS release, the node pool uses the specific flatcar release from the annotation as long as you don't change by either setting it to a higher version or removing the annotation.

-> **WARNING:** If you are already running `kyverno` as Giant Swarm Managed App, the installation of `security-bundle` will fail.
-However the already existing `kyverno` deployment and its configuration can be adopted by the bundle after the upgrade is finished.
-Please talk to your Account Engineer if you have any questions.

 ## Change details